helium/HIP/0000-redefining-data-only-onboarding-and-assertion-fees.md

   - Users will gain the ability to update data-only hotspot locations monthly without a fee, encouraging more active and accurate participation in network data reporting.
 - **Changes to documentation:**
   - The Helium documentation will need updates to reflect new fee structures and the benefits of the free monthly location assertion.
+- **Responsibility and blockchain involvement**
+  - The implementation of this proposal requires some changes to blockchain operations, which will need to be undertaken by the Helium Foundation or Nova or another willing party (T.B.D.)

+  Additionally, all developers of Helium Wallets, Maker Apps, CLI, and API tools must update their software to accommodate the new fee structure and free assertion feature to ensure smooth operation across the network.
 - **Backwards compatibility:**
-  - This proposal is fully reversible and compatible with existing network practices.
+  - This proposal is designed for easy reversibility, minimizing disruptions in the event that we need to revert to previous settings.
+Should a rollback be necessary, developers of Helium Wallet, Maker Apps, CLI, and API tools will need to re-implement the original fee structures and assertion rules.
+This requirement ensures the changes are manageable but would involve coordinated efforts across all developer platforms to maintain assertion and onboarding functionality for data-only hotspot opperators.

 ## Success Metrics

 - **Metrics for success:**
-  - A successful outcome will be measured by an increase in the number of active data-only hotspots and the frequency of location assertions, reflecting greater network utilization and coverage.
+  - A successful outcome will be measured by an increase in the number of active data-only hotspots.

-In general the IoT Working Group believes that by adopting this proposal, Helium can enhance its IOT network's robustness and utility while fostering a more vibrant and inclusive community of developers and users.